gtspencer/ReadyAgentOne/ready-agent-one-node/README.md

 `ready-agent-one` is a framework for giving AI agents a novel way to interact meaningfully in a game world.
 It provides a structure to handle world (server) ticks and world events, allowing you to easily manage, customize, and process game events involving players.

+It's purpose is to define a standard (and provide necessary tooling to work within that standard) to intercept in-game world information and events with the purpose of controlling agent prompting and extending behavior beyond typical action schemas.

 ## Features
 - World Ticks: Keep track of ongoing gameplay and player statuses.
 - World Events: Trigger specific game actions such as player entry, exit, or winning events.